jason-bula/velodyne_tls/README.md

 # velodyne_tls

-This  study  develops  a  method  to  acquire  densepoint  clouds  with  a  low-cost  Velodyne  VLP-16  lidar  system,without using expensive GNSS positioning or IMU.
-Our settingconsists  in  mounting  the  lidar  on  a  motor  to  continuouslychange the scan direction, which leads to a significant increasein  the  point  cloud  density.
-A  post-treatment  reconstructs  theposition of each point accounting for the motor angle at the timeof acquisition, and a calibration step accounts for inaccuraciesin  the  hardware  assemblage.
-The  system  is  tested  in  indoorssettings  such  as  buildings  and  abandoned  mines,  but  is  alsoexpected  to  give  good  results  outdoors.
+This  study  develops  a  method  to  acquire  densepoint  clouds  with  a  low-cost  Velodyne  VLP-16  lidar  system, without using expensive GNSS positioning or IMU.
+Our setting consists  in  mounting  the  lidar  on  a  motor  to  continuously change the scan direction, which leads to a significant increasein  the  point  cloud  density.
+A  post-treatment  reconstructs  the position of each point accounting for the motor angle at the timeof acquisition, and a calibration step accounts for inaccuracies in  the  hardware  assemblage.
+The  system  is  tested  in  indoors settings  such  as  buildings  and  abandoned  mines,  but  is  also expected  to  give  good  results  outdoors.